 Royal Chitwan National Park, Nepal's largest rhino stronghold, has seen its population fall from 544 of the animals in 2000 to 372 in 2005

+Poachers usually kill rhinos for the animals' horns, which are valuable in Chinese medicine.
+The massive carcasses are then left to rot.
 "The truth is that even back in 1975 I was told [by local people] not to go into the Babai Valley, because there were a lot of poachers there and it was very rough.
 There has been poaching there since long before there the [Maoist] insurgency," he said.

 As for the missing carcasses, Dinerstein suggests that many factors could have caused them to disappear.